Are you looking for an unforgettable SPA destination?

 Moreover, research shows that the altitude between 780 m and 800 m (2,560 ft. – 2,625 ft.) above sea level aids your body in recovering faster from health problems, built-up stress, and anxiety.
 This is the exact elevation of the small mountainous town in Bulgaria.

-The best part about any vacation is coming back home relaxed and revitalised.
+As you know, the best part about any vacation is coming back home relaxed and revitalised.

-Discover The Healing Powers Of Velingrad’s Mineral Waters
+The Healing Powers of Velingrad’s Mineral Waters

 The most hypoallergenic spot in Europe is located in Velingrad.

 The hottest spring is also rich in the radioactive element radon.
-They’re suitable for the treatment of various lung diseases, musculoskeletal system problems, nervous diseases, gynaecological problems, and skin illnesses.
+The water is suitable for the treatment of various lung diseases, musculoskeletal system problems, nervous diseases, gynecological problems, and skin illnesses.

 You can enjoy the benefits of the mineral waters of Velingrad in three ways:

-Since there isn’t a single factory in Velingrad, the crisp unpolluted mountain air and the mild climate augment the healing powers of the mineral waters.
+Since there isn’t a single factory in Velingrad, the crisp unpolluted mountain air and the mild climate boost the healing powers of the mineral waters.
 The town’s location at an altitude of around 800 m above sea level additionally helps your body to rejuvenate quicker.